Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Bunker Hill Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 6: EARLY NUMERACY: By June 2025, Bunker Hill Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 2 percentage points ≥ 80%.
+Performance Objective 7: EARLY NUMERACY: By June 2026, Bunker Hill Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 5 percentage points or ≥ 80%.

 Strategy's Expected Result/Impact: Instruction will be aligned to student needs.

-Staff Responsible for Monitoring: Classroom teachers, Math interventionist
+Staff Responsible for Monitoring: K-2 Classroom teachers, Math Interventionist

 Funding Sources: - 199 PIC 11 - Instructional Services - $500